Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Methodology

-In each hour, A DA agent decides the day-ahead position in advance for the entire hour slot, while a BM agent executes bidding in the balancing market for 4 15-minute intervals.
-The agents learn individually how to improve their day-ahead strategy and balancing bidding by learning from its repeated interactions with the virtual market environment.
+{\bf Agents} In each hour, A DA agent decides the day-ahead position in advance for the entire hour slot, while a BM agent executes bidding in the balancing market for 4 15-minute intervals.
+The agents learn individually how to improve their day-ahead strategy and balance bidding by learning from repeated interactions with the virtual market environment.

-A validation set is used to select the best neural network architecture for both DDPG agents, and for simplicity we fix both agent to have the same configuration.
-The optimal set of network parameters used in our experiment is a two hidden layer multi-layer perceptron of 64 and 32 hidden neurons for both actor and critic and associated target actor and target critic networks with ReLU as the activation layer.
-The learning rate for the actor network is set to 0.00025 and the learning rate for the critic network is set to 0.0025.
-We train the network for 50000 episodes before testing.